uw-dims/xsdwalker/README.md

 % xjc stix_v1.1.1.uber.xsd

-To exclude subsets of .xsd files from the uber xsd file, use the -e option.
+To exclude subsets of .xsd files from the uber xsd file, use the -e option (can be used 2+ times).
 An example, relating again to the STIX .xsd bundle:

 % xsdwalker.sh [-v] /path/to/stix_v1.1.1/ -e /path/to/stix_v1.1.1/extensions